dsifry/hrm-tuner/README.md

 ### License

-MIT (waiting on confirmation from Chih-Yuan) - see `LICENSE.md` for full details.
+MIT - see `LICENSE.md` for full details.